Stewie Griffin: The Untold Story: Ending

-At the end Tricia Takanawa talks with the fans and asks them how they liked the film, receiving completely negative feedback.
-After this, Tricia asks the family what they did during the show's cancellation between Seasons 3 and 4.
+At the end, Tricia Takanawa talks with the fans and asks them how they liked the film, receiving completely negative feedback.
+After this, Tricia asks the family what they did during the show's cancellation between seasons 3 and 4.
 Peter talks about how he did several part-time jobs that involved wearing costumes, although he always wound up fired because he kept peeing in them because he thought it was like an astronaut suit, but when he finally did become an astronaut, he did not believe he had to pee in the suit and almost died.
 Brian talks about how he met his fans and competed in the Iditarod Dog Race, only to get very tired and lose.
-Lois talks about how she became a prostitute and shows video footage of her trying to beat up a policeman and of her having an argument in a convenience store over her wanting to taste the chips.
+Lois talks about how she became a prostitute and shows video footage of her trying to beat up a police officer and of her having an argument in a convenience store over her wanting to taste the chips.
 Meg talks about entertaining the U.S. Navy by singing and dressing like Cher for "If I Could Turn Back Time".
-However, she was actually repulsing the sailors instead, causing them to abandon and sink the ship they were on.
+However, she was actually repulsing the sailors instead, causing them to abandon and scuttle the ship they were on.
 Stewie talks about his appearances in those "damn" talk shows.
-Chris then talks about his guest appearance on The West Wing.
+Chris talks about his guest appearance on The West Wing.

 In the end, during his final speech, Peter rips out a fart as a joke, prompting everyone to laugh.
 The screen pulls back, revealing it to be on another TV screen with Peter next to it.
 He explains that over 300 million Americans pass gas each day.
 He also tells the viewers to "visit my ass" for more information.
-Peter then rips out another fart as a joke, thus ending the movie.
+Peter then rips out another fart as a joke, ending the movie.